Data Migration

 Bottom Line: Your data is vulnerable without a central data repository

 ETL/ Excel may appear to be the simplest or the path of least resistance on the surface, but as we’ve shown here in this blog there are plenty of risks with taking this unautomated, unaligned approach to enterprise data migration.
 The good news is that ETL and Excel is not the only way to tackle data migration.
-If you’d like to learn more about how Syniti has successfully delivered thousands of successful enterprise migration projects, complete with Boring Go-Lives – for the world’s leading businesses download IDC’s Study on Syniti Migrate to reveal how much more valuable and risk-free data migration can be.
+If you’d like to learn more about how Syniti has successfully delivered thousands of successful enterprise migration projects, always complete with a BORING GO LIVE®

 Similar posts